 HOPE'S RESOURCE PAGE, CLICK HERE >>

-This young man has been diligently preparing for this rite of confirmation.
-He has faithfully attended weekly classes, grown in his
+These young men have been diligently preparing for this rite of confirmation.
+They have faithfully attended weekly classes, grown in

-understanding of Scripture, and has shown maturation in faith.
-BUT, this is only the BEGINNING of his lifelong learning of Holy Scripture.
+understanding of Scripture, and have shown maturation in faith.
+BUT, this is only the BEGINNING of their lifelong learning of Holy Scripture.

 Growing in the wisdom and knowledge of the Lord never ends.
 Please welcome them, congratulate them, but most importantly, encourage them to remain faithful.
 Be steadfast in your prayers to also include these confirmands!
 Remember Paul's encouragement to the people at Colosse: Let the Word of Christ dwell in you richly as you teach and admonish one another with all wisdom, and as you sing psalms, hymns and spiritual songs with gratitude in your hearts to God.
 And whatever you do, whether in word or deed, do it all in the name of the Lord Jeusus, giving thanks to God the Father through Him (Col. 3:15-17).
 And in Hebrews 10:234-25: Let us hold unswervingly to the hope we profess, for He who promised is faithful.
 And let us consider how we may spur one another on toward love and good deeds.
 Let us not give up meeting together, as some are in the habit of doing, but let us encourage one another -- and all the more as you see the Day approaching.